-Part of growth is about revenue consistency and diversity to form a healthy mix across products, segments, verticals and channels.
+Part of a startup’s growth is about revenue consistency and diversity to form a healthy mix across products, segments, verticals and channels.
 These knobs and levers should be utilized to ensure targets are met in the most efficient and strategic ways possible.
 Growing at the right pace, within capital constraints, via some measure of sophistication is integral and knowing where to loosen up or double down investments is what makes good companies great.

 Importance of Cash Flow

 As your business scales, I challenge you to work hard to retain existing customers that will serve as advocates to continue to help attract new ones.
 Don’t only obsess over the next logo on the wall.
 High retention and account expansion is a must in SaaS and the best flirt with 120-130% net retention rates or negative churn.
 There is no better gift than the ‘land and expand’ revenue opportunity in individual accounts but it only works with the right pricing model around consumption and add-ons.
 Community building through customer advocacy is a real cherry on top as this could and should become your most important brand amplification play.
 With accelerating net-new customer adoption, high retention and the ability to drive expansion revenue as an even larger percentage of our overall revenue (existing customers growing their relationship with you), the sky is truly the limit to scale.
 With growing overall revenue and customers who pay upfront, annual in advance (or even quarterly) for your services, you can continue to invest in systems, talent, and infrastructure to evolve and mature ahead of growth, with a five year outlook at all times.
 Cash flow is imperative.
 This is the magic of SaaS that commands large multiples and enviable enterprise value against your peers.